SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules.md

 >**Important:** A rule which is activated for a particular object only works if the rule is also globally enabled.

-For group objects, you can separately select the children to which the rule should apply.
+For group objects, you can separately select the children to which the rule should apply via the dropdown box.

 <img src="/images/users-guide/cockpit/cockpit-smartrule-children.png" name="Smart rule select children" />